cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/s3avro.rst

 .. rubric:: Description

-A batch sink for a to write to Amazon S3 in Avro format.
+A batch sink for writing to Amazon S3 in Avro format.

 .. rubric:: Use Case